 - Use leftover drinking water for plants

 Try a printable water-saving chart or checklist to make it more engaging for kids (and let’s be honest, forgetful adults, too).
 You can stick it on the fridge or bathroom mirror — somewhere it’ll be seen daily.
 Make it colorful, add some checkboxes, and let everyone track their wins for the week.
-Maybe even reward consistent effort with a low-waste treat or a fun family outing.
+Here’s a kids’ shower timer that makes it fun to time those 5-minute showers.

 World Water Week 2025: Why It Matters for All of Us

-While the event brings together global experts, policymakers, and organizations, its message is just as important for everyday life.
-Protecting our water resources isn’t just a job for governments — it starts with how we use water at home, in our neighborhoods, and our choices.
+While the event brings together global experts, policymakers, and organizations, its message is just as crucial for everyday life.
+Protecting our water resources isn’t just a job for governments; it starts with how we use water at home, in our neighborhoods, and in our choices.

 Why Learning About Water Matters